 Rabbit Hemorrhagic Disease Virus (RHDV1 and RHDV2) is a very contagious, often fatal disease in rabbits and is classified as a foreign animal disease.
 It is not known to infect humans or dogs, though they can spread the virus (as fomites).
-In 2020 an outbreak in native lagomorphs (rabbits and hares) occurred in southwestern North America, and in 2021 a wild jackrabbit in Idaho was found dead, infected with RHDV.
+In 2020 an outbreak in native lagomorphs (rabbits and hares) occurred in southwestern North America, and in 2021 wild lagomorphs were infected with RHDV in Oregon and Idaho.
 RHDV is easily spread by direct contact with infected (live or dead) rabbits, and the virus can remain active for months in the environment.
 This virus has the potential to cause significant mortality in Washington's native lagomorphs.
+WDFW continues to monitor reports of sick or dead rabbits and hares in Washington, and to date, have not detected this disease in wild populations.
 Please take extra precaution to reduce the risk of spreading this virus:

-- · Do not release nonnative domestic rabbits into the wild - · Do not move wild rabbits between areas, for any reason - Attempt to prevent contact with dead rabbits (by dogs or humans); if contact is unavoidable, wash hands, clothes, shoes, (etc.), and/or the dog(s), with soap and warm water - " This should be done same day, or before moving to a new location - " If hunting rabbits, do not leave remains in the open; bury or discard appropriately to reduce the risk of scavengers.
-Double bag remains if discarding in the trash. - Always wash hands thoroughly after handling rabbits or rabbit meat, domestic or wild. - If you have pet rabbits, use extra precaution before going into the field.
+- Do not release nonnative domestic rabbits into the wild - Do not move wild rabbits between areas, for any reason - · Attempt to prevent contact with dead rabbits (by dogs or humans); if contact is unavoidable, wash hands, clothes, shoes, (etc.), and/or the dog(s), with soap and warm water - " This should be done same day, or before moving to a new location - " If hunting rabbits, do not leave remains in the open; bury or discard appropriately to reduce the risk of scavengers.
+Double bag remains if discarding in the trash. - · Always wash hands thoroughly after handling rabbits or rabbit meat, domestic or wild. - If you have pet rabbits, use extra precaution before going into the field.
 Carefully wash hands, shoes, and any other material(s) that may have been in contact with the domestic rabbits